TinaC/Lit-Share/Readme.md

 - Light-weight **Web Component** control library

-- native DOM/Javascript API only
+- Native DOM/Javascript API only

 Heavily used in CEP